-Switchgear has needs for control power.
-It is used for
+Switchgear has needs for control power transformers.

-- circuit breaker operation: motors that charge breaker springs.
+- Circuit breaker operation: motors that charge breaker springs.

-- Or Convenience outlets
+- Convenience outlets

-- Or Cabinet lighting/ indicator lamps
+- Cabinet lighting/ indicator lamps

-- Or Station battery charging systems
+- Station battery charging systems

-Control power systems change the VOLTAGE levels of the primary voltage, to an acceptable level needed by the devices listed above.
+Control power transformers in switchgear change the VOLTAGE levels of the primary voltage, to an acceptable level needed by the devices listed above.
 For instance, a common low voltage system (1000 volts or below) operates at 480 volts, a popular distribution voltage in factories.
 480 volts is used to power 480-volt 3 phase motors, bus duct and other industrial equipment.
 The control power transformers may convert 480 volts to 240 or 120 volts.